-1. What is a serger/an overlocker?
+1. What is a serger/overlocker?

-An overlocker is a sewing machine which uses several thread cones, usually between three and five.
+An overlocker/serger is a sewing machine which uses several thread cones, usually between three and five.
 The stitches are made with two needles and the rest of the threads go into the loopers.

 2. What is the difference between a serger and an overlocker machine?

 The serger cuts the edges of the fabric, trims, and over seams at the same time.
-When we say “overlocker”, we usually have in mind just the type of the stitches.
+When we say “overlocker”, we usually have in mind just the type of stitches.
 When we talk about a serger the focus is on the serging ability of this sewing machine.
 Some overlockers are made without a serging knife, but this is very rare.

-in this article I am going to use both names to refer to the same type of a sewing machine - the one that overlocks and cuts at the same time.
+in this article I am going to use both names to refer to the same type of sewing machine - the one that overlocks and cuts at the same time.

 Most of the regular sewing machines come with а variety of derivatives, but the basic ones are zigzag and a straight stitch.
 Usually, we use the zig zag stitch for fabrics that stretch.
 The straight stitch is widely used in most sewing projects.

-An overlocker doesn’t have a bobbin.
+A serger doesn’t have a bobbin.
 It has a different number of loopers to create the seams.
 It seals the edges of the cloth pieces or joins them together.

-4. What is a serger/an overlocker used for?
+4. What is a serger/overlocker used for?

 The overlocker is used for a variety of sewing projects, mainly for cleaning the edges of the fabric on woven ones and to join the pieces together when working with knits.
-The seams, made with the overlocker are very durable.
+The seams made with the overlocker are very durable.
 They tolerate intensive stretching very well.

 If you follow the manual and train a little, you will get used to the motion of the machine.
 The more you use it, the easier it is going to be.

-My suggestion is to practice a bit on a scrap cloth until you gain confidence in your skills.
+My advice is to practice a bit on scraps until you gain confidence in your skills.
 Then, try to sew two pieces of fabric together.
 Play with it until you get it - try to make some curves using the blade and then try not to make any curves :).

 6. Can I sew without a serger?

 But, I'm not going to lie - I can't live without mine.
-It rises up a level in sewing skills and results.
+It rises up the level of sewing skills and results.
 It is like any other skill - good tools are half of the mastery.

-7. How to use an overlocker machine?
+7. How to use the overlocker machine?

 it seems so complicated!
 There are threads going up and down in all directions and you don't have a clue what to do.
 Well, the best thing to do is to read the manual.

 9. What types of overlockers/sergers are there?

 Overlockers differ mainly on the number of threads they use to make the loops.
 The most commonly used overlockers are the ones with four or five threads.

-When you choose which one to buy, you should consider how much the pressing food is lifted, is the corpse of the machine heavy so it doesn't move around, is it easy to maintain and repair, etc.
+When you choose which one to buy, you should consider how much the pressing food is lifted, is the corpse of the machine stable so it doesn't move around while you sew, is it easy to maintain and repair, etc.